 However, Henson (2000:6-7; 2001) documents that the same verb may also doubly mark instruments with both the -an- extension and the preposition nà 'with' in (27b).
-The situation described by Henson is a complex one where different verbs allow different combinations of verb marking, order of object NPs, and presence vs absence of na.
+The situation described by Henson is a complex one where different verbs allow different combinations of verb-marking, order of object NPs and presence vs. absence of na.
 Since some verbs do not accept instrumental -an-, she hypothesizes that the endpoint will be one where only nà is used to mark instruments.
-The 'messy' situation in present-day Mòkpè can thus be extrapolated to have been a stage in other Western Niger-Congo languages through which they passed in switching from verb- to other marking of instruments/comitatives.
+The "messy" situation in present-day Mòkpè can thus be extrapolated to have been a stage in other Western Niger-Congo languages through which they passed in switching from verb- to other marking of instruments/comitatives.

-The Mòkpè situation shows how even Narrow Bantu languages can be helpful in hypothesizing the stages through which more evolved systems may have passed to become present-day Ewe, Yoruba, etc. While everything we have seen thus far (Kom, Gokana, Mòpkè) indicates that Morphology (+) usually lasts the longest, it is in fact possible to keep the syntax without the morphology.
-This is seen in the sentences from Koyo C.24 in (28), which illustrate the 'Ø applicative'.
+The Mòkpè situation shows how even Narrow Bantu languages can be helpful in hypothesizing the stages through which more evolved systems may have passed to become present-day Ewe, Yoruba etc. While everything we have seen thus far (Kom, Gokana, Mòpkè) indicates that Morphology (+) usually lasts the longest, it is in fact possible to keep the syntax without the morphology.
+This is seen from the sentences from Koyo C.24 in (28).

-(28) a. wá l-áà-lámb-á túngù

-he PRES-he-cook vegetables He is cooking vegetables.

-b. wá l-áà-lámb-á mwánà túngù

-he PRES-he-cook child vegetables He is cooking the child vegetables.

-c. wá l-áà-yémb-á mwánà

-he PRES-he-sing child He is singing to the child.
+(28) Koyo C.24 "Ø applicative"

+a. wá l-áà-lámb-á túngù 'he is cooking vegetables' he PRES-he-cook vegetables b. wá l-áà-lámb-á mwánà túngù 'he is cooking the child vegetables' he PRES-he-cook child vegetables c. wá l-áà-yémb-á mwánà 'he is singing to the child' he PRES-he-sing child

+In the examples in (27), /-an-/ harmonizes to - $\epsilon$ n- in the context of the preceding / $\epsilon$ / of - $\check{z}$ $\acute{\epsilon}$ n- 'clear'.

 Koyo has lost the applicative extension, but, as seen in (28b), has maintained double object constructions.
-The result is a \emptyset -marked applicative, which is quite un-Bantu.
+The result is a Ø-marked applicative, which is quite un-Bantu.
 That the verb is still acting as if there were an applicative affix is seen in (28c).
-Here,

-9 In the examples in (27), /-an-/ harmonizes to - ε n- in the context of the preceding / ε / of - $\check{z}\epsilon$ n- 'clear'.

-'child' clearly is not the object of -yémb- 'sing', but rather the applicative object of -yémb-Ø-.
-The overt applicative suffix -el- of the expected form -yémb-el- 'sing to' has been lost, but clearly not as a result of the shift to preposition (or serial verb) marking.
+Here, 'child' clearly is not the object of -yémb- 'sing', but rather the applicative object of -yémb-Ø-.
+The overt applicative suffix -el- of the expected form \-yémb-el- 'sing to' has been lost, but clearly not as a result of the shift to preposition (or serial verb) marking.

-Before addressing why this might have happened, we see in (29a) that Koyo has maintained the causative extension -is-.
+Before addressing why this might have happened, we see in (29a) that Koyo has maintained the causative extension -is-:

-(29) a. wá l-áà-yémb-ís-á mwánà

-he PRES-he-sing-CAUS-FV child He is making the child sing.

-b. wá l-áà-lámb-ís-á mwánà túngù

-he PRES-he-cook-CAUS-FV child vegetables
+(29) a. wá l-áà-yémb-ís-á mwánà 'he is making the child sing' he PRES-he-sing-CAUS-FV child b. wá l-áà-lámb-ís-á mwánà túngù he PRES-he-cook-CAUS-FV child vegetables

-- c.
-He is making the child cook vegetables. - d.
-He is having vegetables cooked for the child.
+- c. 'he is making the child cook vegetables' - d. 'he is having vegetables cooked for the child'

-However, note that when the transitive verb -lámb- 'cook' is causativized with two objects in (29b), there are two meanings: the expected one in (29c) vs the unexpected one in (29d).
+However, note that when the transitive verb -lámb- 'cook' is causativized with two objects, there are two meanings: the expected one in (29c) vs. the unexpected one in (29d).
 This latter reading-again, very un-Bantu-is possible because the applicative is Ø-marked.
 Thus, mwánà can be either the causee (object of causative -is-) or the benefactive (objective of applicative -Ø-).

-While one cannot predict in advance that Koyo would have developed the way it has, I would like to suggest one possible contributing factor: the Koyo stem is subject to specific prosodic constraints, e.g. on the maximum number of syllables.
-Whereas Eastern Bantu languages such as Yao, Haya, Kiga, etc. show no upper limit, Northwest Bantu (and West African Niger-Congo) languages show the maximum size constraints in (30).
+While one cannot "predict" in advance that Koyo would have developed the way it has, I would like to suggest one possible contributing factor: the Koyo stem is subject to specific prosodic constraints, e.g. on the maximum number of syllables.
+Whereas Eastern Bantu languages such as Yao, Haya, Kiga etc. show no upper limit, Northwest Bantu (and West African Niger-Congo) languages show the maximum size constraints in (30).